 What is International Working Animal Day?

 SPANA’s third annual International Working Animal Day will be taking place on Friday 15 June 2018 to raise awareness about the vital role played by working animals in developing countries around the world.

-Working animals – such as horses, donkeys, camels and elephants – are relied upon by one billion of the world’s poorest people for their livelihoods.
+Working animals – such as horses, donkeys, camels and elephants – are relied upon by over 600 million of the world’s poorest people for their livelihoods.
 More than 200 million working animals worldwide do the jobs of trucks, tractors and taxis and, by transporting goods and people, make it possible for impoverished families to earn a living.